Liu Jie (politician, born 1970): Guizhou

 From May 2018 to July 2020, Liu served as a member of the Standing Committee of the Guizhou Provincial Party Committee and Secretary-General of the Provincial Party Committee.
 He later served the minister of the Organization Department, as well as the president of the Party School of the Guizhou Provincial Party Committee and the President of the Guizhou School of Administration from July 2020 to September 2020.

 Zhejiang

 In December 2021, following the stepping down of Zhou Jiangyong due to investigation on him by the Central Commission for Discipline Inspection (CCDI), Liu succeeded Zhou as the CCP secretary of Hangzhou following a decision of the meeting by the leading party cadres within the Hangzhou Municipal Party Committee.
 Liu was also appointed as a member of the Zhejiang Provincial Party Committee, a member of the Standing Committee and the Secretary of the Hangzhou Municipal Party Committee.
 On 26 February 2022, the 13th Hangzhou Municipal Committee of the CCP held its first plenary meeting, and Liu was elected Secretary of the Municipal Party Committee.
+In October 2023, he was appointed specifically-designated deputy Communist party secretary of Zhejiang and continued to serve as Communist party secretary of Hangzhou.
+During his tenure, Liu presided over the 2022 Asian Games held in Hangzhou.

+In December 2024, Liu was appointed Communist party secretary of the People's Government of Zhejiang.
+On 18 December 2024, he was appointed Acting Governor of Zhejiang.
+On 17 January 2025, he was elected Governor of Zhejiang.
+At the time of his appointment, Liu was the youngest provincial governor in China.